AnalysisWithBrett/Agoda-Webscaping/README.md

 prices <- sapply(price_elements, function(elem) elem$getElementText() %>% unlist())
 ```
 ### Click Show More Button
-In Agoda, you will notice that there is an option to press the "Show more" button within the room type box, which will reveal you more prices.
+In Agoda, you will notice that there is an option to press the "Show more" button within the room type box, which will reveal more prices.
 The code below will make sure that the code clicks the "Show More" button before it collects the prices and roomtype data.
 ```bash
 # Locate and click all "Show more" buttons
 buttons <- remDr$findElements(using = 'xpath', "//div[@data-selenium='MasterRoom-showMoreLessButton']")